Wasfi Tal: Early life

+Career

-He then joined the British Army in Mandatory Palestine after being trained in a British-run military academy, and joined the irregular Arab Liberation Army to fight against Israel during the 1948 Arab–Israeli War.
-Due to his experience in the British army he started off with the rank of captain.
-After the Arab Liberation Army was dissolved in 1948 his unit was reassigned to the Syrian army for the remainder of the war under the new name Yarmuk Forces.
-By May 1949 he had risen to the rank of major.
+He joined the British Army in Mandatory Palestine after being trained in a British-run military academy, and joined the irregular Arab Liberation Army to fight against Israel during the 1948 Arab–Israeli War.
+Due to his experience in the British army, he started off with the rank of captain.
+After the Arab Liberation Army was dissolved in 1948, his unit was reassigned to the Syrian Army for the remainder of the war under the new name Yarmuk Forces.
+By May 1949, he had risen to the rank of major.

 Following the war, he served various positions in the Jordanian government, rising to higher positions after his abilities captured King Hussein's attention.
 His first tenure as prime minister in 1962 was short-lived, he resigned in 1963 over widespread criticism of his perceived pro-Western views.
 He was appointed prime minister again in 1965, which saw an improved climate of economic activity, but resigned just before the onset of the Six Day War in 1967.
 He was appointed again as prime minister in 1970 during Black September, the conflict which saw Palestine Liberation Organization fighters (fedayeen) expelled from Jordan.
 Earning the ire of PLO leaders for his role in the conflict, he was assassinated by the Black September group outside a Cairo hotel hosting an Arab League conference.
+Tal was succeeded by Ahmad Lozi as prime minister immediately after the incident.

+Tal was known for his belief in collective Arab action and supported the Palestinians' struggle for freedom of their homeland.
+The New York Times reported that "he was hated and feared most of all by the extremists because he was a rational man who sought a practical accommodation with Israel."